5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Debugging/README.md

     13:19:55.541826+0800 kernel ACPIDebug: { "ABCD-_WAK-Arg0=", 0x3, }
     ```

-	The result shown above is the value of `Arg0` after the last sleep and wakeup.
+	The result shown above is the value of `Arg0` after the last sleep and wake cycle.

 ## Remarks